mrdrewvo/pe-projects/daily-journal.md

 	* Open incognito window then run report
 * **Metadata**: data about data

+### Learnings

+* from in Sublime, you can right-click and open the page in browser instead of opening it from the file in finder/Cyberduck
+* got my emojis to show up using <meta charset="utf-8"/>

-### Questions
+### Open Questions

-* Is it more difficult or more expensive to have an HTTPS protocol?
+* [x] Is it more difficult or more expensive to have an HTTPS protocol?
+	* The hosting companies use this as a way to extort you --- but it’s technically free - — (they just won’t let you use the free one) — so, that’s a factor in deciding what companies to work with.
+Not having HTTPS - is really no longer an option - (your site just wont load in most cases)
-* Why do we need to run Lighthouse in an incognito window?
+* [x] Why do we need to run Lighthouse in an incognito window?
+	* Some plugins like Grammarly - might inject code into the page - and change how the page loads.
+It’s not a huge deal - but if you’re looking for real data - we’ll be talking about many more tools. https://www.webpagetest.org/. https://pagespeed.web.dev/
+* [x] I see best practice is to have an index.html file for each project, but what about like... our portal or word processor challenge that are one page each?
+Typically, does the project folder indicate the project name, and the file names inside just name the components (e.g. home, contact, etc)?
+	* this is a convention that the ‘server’ languages have adopted.
+IF there is an index.html or index.php etc — it will automatically load that file  mysite/portal  - would look for mysite/portal/index.html   - and it’s nice to not have to type the file name and extension

+---

 ## MON 2022.10.10